 ;

-since the 1 denotes the 1st column mentioned in the SELECT
+since the 1 denotes the 1st column mentioned in the SELECT clause, which is first_name, and the 2 denotes the 2nd column mentioned in the SELECT clause, which is last_name.

 Note that the shorthand is particularly helpful with complex SQL expressions: